nanees15/SWE/README.md

     * driver/rider must have an account first

 * Post-Condition:
-    *
+    * rider/driver/support 's data should be retrieved from database.

 * Output:
     * if data is valid, driver/rider will be logged in successfully.
-Otherwise, message states that there is something that is incorrect
+Otherwise, message states that there is something that is incorrect.

 ---

-### 9. driver mode:
+### 9. change mode:

 * Description / Action:
     * driver shall be able to choose between online and offline modes.
 In online mode, driver can receive requests.
 Otherwise, driver cannot receive requests

 * Requirements / Inputs:
-    * state of driver
+    * state of driver, driver info

 * Source:
-    * database
+    * driver, system

 * Pre-Condition:
     * driver can't change his mode to offline while he is in ongoing ride.

 * Post-Condition:
     * In online mode, receiving requests will be enabled.
-    * In offline mode, nothing.
+    * In offline mode, receiving requests will be disabled.

 * Output:
     * message states that mode is switched